logsem/gitrees/README.md

   + The factorial example is in `examples/factorial.v`, and the pairs example is in `examples/pairs.v`
 - **Section 4**
-  + The definition of reifiers and the reify function are in `gitree/reify.v`
+  + The definition of context-dependent versions of reifiers and the reify function are in `gitree/reify.v`
   + The reduction relation is in `gitree/reductions.v`
   + The specific reifiers for IO and state are in `examples/store.v` and `input_lang/interp.v`